JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-create-first-app.md

     actual fun getPlatform(): Platform = IOSPlatform()
     ```

+Here, the common source set defines an expected `getPlatform()` function and has actual implementations,
+`AndroidPlatform()` for the Android app and `IOSPlatform()` for the iOS app, in the platform source sets.

+While generating the code for a specific platform, the Kotlin compiler merges expected and actual declarations
+into a single `getPlatform()` function with its actual implementations.

+That's why expected and actual declarations should be defined in the same package − they are merged into one declaration
-During compilation, Kotlin automatically substitutes the invocation of the `getPlatform()` expected declaration
+in the resulting platform code.
+Any invocation of the expected `getPlatform()` function in the generated platform code
-with the invocation of its correct actual implementation.
+calls a correct actual implementation.
-The Android app uses the `AndroidPlatform()` implementation, while the iOS app uses the `IOSPlatform()` implementation.

 Now you can run the apps to ensure everything works.